A Collaborative Approach To Divorce

 How Do I Know If Collaborative Divorce Is Right For Me And My Family?

 The collaborative practice model is used in any type of case.
-At Miller & Associates, we handle collaborative law cases dealing with divorce, legal separation, any post-judgment support or custody modification.
+At Miller & Associates, we handle collaborative divorce cases dealing with divorce, legal separation, any post-judgment support or custody modification.

 Collaborative practice is a fit for you if you desire to keep attorney fees down, want to resolve your issues out of court, want a full and free flow of information and communication going both ways, and want to minimize the emotional impact of the proceeding to you and your children.